UniMath/agda-unimath/src/group-theory/sums-of-finite-sequences-in-commutative-monoids.lagda.md

 ## Idea

+The
+{{#concept "sum operation" Disambiguation="of a finite sequence in a commutative monoid" WD="sum" WDID=Q218005 Agda=sum-fin-sequence-type-Commutative-Monoid}}
-The sum operation extends the binary operation on a [commutative monoid](group-theory.commutative-monoids.md) `M` to any [finite sequence](lists.finite-sequences.md) of elements of `M`.
+extends the binary operation on a
+[commutative monoid](group-theory.commutative-monoids.md) `M` to any [finite sequence](lists.finite-sequences.md) of elements of `M`.